Seafarers and OFWs are modern day heroes. Our remittances help not only our family but country as well.

 Php60,000.00 scholarship grant per school year for qualified dependents undergoing a bachelor’s degree.

-Selection process is via DOST examination.
-There will only be a total of 1,000 students for this program, 600 of which are for freshmen and 400 are to those already enrolled in college.
+The selection process is via DOST examination.
+There will only be a total of 1,000 students for this program, 600 of which are for freshmen and 400 for those already enrolled in college.

 b.
 OFW Dependent Scholarship Program (ODSP)